ChallengeYou-Resurrection/Plan-and-Info/README.md

 ### C++  <div id = "lang-cpp">
   C++ will used for the rendering.

+  Libraries will used to assist in doing this.

+#### SFML
+SFML will be used as a windowing library and for other basic utilities, such as keyboard input, mouse input, and texture loading.

+#### OpenGL
+OpenGL will be used for the 3D rendering.
+GLAD will be used to load the OpenGL functions.

+#### GLM
+GLM will be used for the maths relating to OpenGL

 ### Lua  <div id = "lang-lua">
   Lua will be used for the game logic.